SquadFM/Gaming-on-Linux/README.md

 **Before you install Linux on your PC, backup your most important data.**

 ## Download Manjaro
+- Manjaro is a great Linux distribution with up-to-date software.
+It's easy to install and comes with Steam, nVidia/AMD graphics driver and other things that make your life easier.
+It also has access to the Arch User Repository (AUR) which contains A LOT of software that is not the standard software repo.
+I have been using Linux for 20 years now and Manjaro is the most straightforward Linux distribution that just works.
+But there are other great distros out there, this is just what works best for me.
+Give it a try and once you have Manjaro up and running maybe you want to check other distros out as well.
 - I recommend the Manjaro XFCE version, as it just works and does not require much system ressources.
-KDE for example has had stability issues in the past, but it may just work for you and it does not make much of a difference for this guide which desktop environment you use.
+KDE Plasma for example has had stability issues in the past, but it may just work for you and it does not make much of a difference for this guide which desktop environment you use.

 https://manjaro.org/download/